enspyrco/crowdleague/.contributing/the-process.md

                     -   (action steps)
             - After adding action steps, create "input task" in asana

-        3. Create lofi wireframe
+        3. Inside "user flow folder", create lofi wireframe
             - Sketch lofi wireframe on paper
             - Create a google drawing to get input on sketch
-                - Add title: "x. *Use Case* - Lofi Sketch - *Section* (CL)"
+                - Add title: "Lofi Sketch < x. *Use Case* < User Flow < *Section* (CL)"
-            - Take a photo and upload it to google drawing doc
+            - Take a photo and upload it to the google drawing doc from the previous step
             - Add any helpful comments, e.g reasoning for design decisions, specific questions about design
             - Create an "input task" in asana
-            - After 24 hr input time has ended, resolve any conversations (use real time chat if need be)
-            - When all conversations are resolved, create a Hifi wireframe!
+            - When all conversations are resolved, Create Hifi wireframe!

         4. Create Hifi wireframe
             - Create Hifi wireframe using Adobe XD
-            - Inside folder created in step 1, create a google drawing to get input on wireframe
+            - Inside "user flow folder", create a google drawing to get input on wireframe
-                - Add title: "x. *Use Case* - Hifi wireframe - *Section* (CL)"
+                - Add title: "Hifi wireframe < x. *Use Case* < User Flow < *Section* (CL)"
-            - Export any screens and upload them to google drawing doc
+            - Export any screens created in XD and upload them to google drawing doc
             - Add any helpful comments, e.g reasoning for design decisions, specific questions about design
             - Create an "input task" in asana
-            - After 24 hr input time has ended, resolve any conversations (use real time chat if need be)
             - When all conversations are resolved, Create User flow doc!

         5. Create User flow doc
-            - create a google drawing file inside use case folder
+            - create a google drawing file inside "x.
+Use Case" folder
-              - Add title: "x. *Use Case* - User flow - *Section* (CL)"
+              - Add title: "Hifi wireframe < x. *Use Case* < *Section* (CL)"
             - Combine action steps with wireframes in file
             - Create an "input task" in asana
             - After 24 hr input time has ended, resolve any conversations (use real time chat if need be)